-- Capital: The ability of the covered firm to provide capital to all material entities to maintain operations in bankruptcy, which is known as resolution capital adequacy and positioning ("RCAP") and expectations regarding a methodology for periodically estimating the amount of capital that may be needed to support each material entity after the bankruptcy, known as resolution capital execution need ("RCEN"). - Liquidity: The ability of the covered firm to measure the stand-alone liquidity position of each material entity and ensure that liquidity is available to meet deficits in bankruptcy, known as resolution liquidity adequacy and positioning ("RLAP"), and reliably estimate and meet liquidity needs prior to and in resolution, known as resolution liquidity execution need ("RLEN"). - Governance Mechanisms: The ability of the covered firm to inform boards of directors and senior management of critical information on a timely basis and implement methods and strategies that achieve timely execution of the pre-determined resolution strategy, including an assessment of potential legal challenges that could be brought against the firm and defenses or mitigants to these challenges. - Operational: The ability of the covered firm to successfully continue key functions without disrupting financial stability, including payment, clearing, and settlement; managing, identifying, and valuing collateral; managing information systems; and continuing shared and outsourced services. - Legal Entity Rationalization & Separability: The ability of the covered firm to plan and arrange its legal entities and business lines such that it documents and has a complete understanding of services and operations, to facilitate the potential sale or transfer of material entities during periods of stress. - Insured Depository Institution ("IDI") Resolution: The ability of the covered firm to implement a strategy to sell or transfer the IDI's assets and deposit liabilities to one or more other entities without negatively impacting economic conditions or financial stability.
-As described earlier, the FDIC currently has a separate rule as well as a proposed rule with specific informational expectations for IDI resolution planning.
+- Group Resolution Plan: Description of the impact of resolution of the covered firm's global operations on its U.S. operations, including the extent to which assumptions, strategies, and capabilities differ between the U.S. and global plans. - Capital: The ability of the covered firm to provide capital to all material entities to maintain operations, known as resolution capital adequacy and positioning ("RCAP") and resolution capital execution need ("RCEN"). - Liquidity: The ability of the covered firm to measure the stand-alone liquidity position of each material entity and ensure that liquidity is available to meet deficits, known as resolution liquidity adequacy and positioning ("RLAP"), and reliably estimate and meet liquidity needs prior to and in resolution, known as resolution liquidity execution need ("RLEN"). - Governance Mechanisms: The ability of the covered firm to inform boards of directors and senior management of critical information on a timely basis and implement methods and strategies that achieve timely execution of the pre-determined resolution strategy, including potential legal challenges. - Operational: The ability of the covered firm to successfully continue key functions without disrupting financial stability, including payment, clearing, and settlement activities; managing, identifying, and valuing collateral; running effective management information systems ("MIS"); administering shared and outsourced services; and establishing qualified financial contracts ("QFCs").